philo763/blog-canin/content/post/welcome.md

 metaAlignment: center
 showPagination: false
 showSocial: false
-draft: true
+draft: false
 ---

-Welcome to my blog!
+Welcome to my blog canin !

 Here, you can learn about projects I worked on and my interests.